hmrc/accessibility/docs/testing/zoomtext-on-windows.md

 ## Testing notes
 Use with Chrome, Firefox or IE11
+Note - performs better with Firefox when using the text-to-voice reader (for example, with AF style radios, the voice does not read out labels in Chrome, but does in Firefox).

 ## What to look for
 Perform the [common screen magnification tests](common/screen-magnification.md)